AngularJS + Firebase = angularFire

 }

-To register a user, you can create a form on the front-end and then process the 'click' event in your javascript in the following way:
+To register a user, create a form on the frontend and handle the click event in your JavaScript:

 var email = $('#email').val();